hrasto/hrasto.github.io/content/posts/003-shakespeare-audio.md

 By default, the script combines the act recordings of 3 Shakespeare plays (Romeo & Juliet, Hamlet, and As You Like It), but it can be easily configured to download more from LibriVox.

-See [github](https://github.com/hrasto/shakespeare-audio) for detailed instructions!
+See [github](https://github.com/hrasto/shakespeare-audio) for more detailed instructions!